MIDRC/Stanford_Penn_MIDRC_Deidentifier/README.md

 foo@bar:~$ pip show torch
 ```

-Once torch is installed, you can run the command:
+Once you can confirm that torch is installed, you can run the command:

 ```bat
 foo@bar:~$ pip install -r requirements.txt